WilliPummer/bejing-taxi-streaming/readme.md

 Each one-week taxi data set was split into multiple groups spanning one day to raise the data density.

+### Usage

+After cloning the repository, the whole stack can be started over the command:

+    docker compose up

+The producer must be started manually (Start button on localhost:8000).

 ### Used Resources

 * https://stackoverflow.com/a/29546836 (haversine function)